Author: Ron Graham

-And Daniel made request of the king, and he appointed Shadrach, Meshach and Abednego over the administration of the province of Babylon, while Daniel was at the king’s court.
-Later, Nebuchadnezzar the king made an image of gold.
+Daniel made a request to the king who appointed Shadrach, Meshach and Abednego over the administration of the province of Babylon.
+Daniel himself was at the court of the king.
+Some time later, Nebuchadnezzar the king made an image of gold.

 ...Then the herald loudly proclaimed: “To you the command is given, O peoples, nations, and men of every language, that at the moment you hear the sound of the horn, flute, lyre, trigon, psaltery, bagpipe, and all kinds of music, you are to fall down and worship the golden image that Nebuchadnezzar the king has set up.”